liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 ## Best Practices

-The best practice number #1 is using Liferay’s namespace utilities(Liferay.Util.ns) when possible.
+The best practice number #1 is using Liferay's namespace utilities(Liferay.Util.ns) when possible.
 Like `Liferay.Util.ns(myWidgetNamespace, 'nameOfMyCustomEvent')`.
 For scoping the global name of the event.
 It will prevent you for listening to generic events which can be fired in different widgets that you may not be responsible.

 _Additional information_: When using simpler es6 class components, we could just extend to [PortletBase](https://github.com/liferay/liferay-portal/blob/master/modules/apps/frontend-js/frontend-js-web/src/main/resources/META-INF/resources/liferay/PortletBase.es.js) and use `this.ns` function.